pravalika48/My-first-repository/readme.rst

-this is my first directory.welcome to git
+this is my first directory.
+welcome to git.
+its interesting.